Landlord Red Flags: What Tenants Notice

 Offer Transparent, Fair Leases

-Have a vetted lease agreement that balances Texas landlord rights with tenant protections.
-Be upfront about policies on pets, deposits, and renewals.
+Use a vetted lease that balances Texas landlord rights with tenant protections.
+Be upfront about pets, deposits, renewals, late fees, and maintenance requests.
+In addition, your move-in process should be smooth and documented from day one.

 Provide References Where Appropriate

-If asked, be ready to share references or testimonials from happy tenants.
+If asked, be ready to share references or testimonials from happy tenants when appropriate.
 It builds your credibility.
+However, protect privacy and avoid sharing personal tenant details without permission.

 Treat Tenants with Respect and Professionalism